 1. Glow Bright

-According to goverment records, more children are struck by cars on Halloween than any other day of the year.
+According to government records, more children are struck by cars on Halloween than any other day of the year.
 To avoid this tragedy, add glow sticks or reflective tape to your child’s costume and treat bag to make him/her more visible to drivers.
 Many glow sticks come in bulk, so if you’re willing, share the extra among neighboring children as well.
 Furthermore, arm your kid with a flashlight to navigate poorly lit areas.

 2. Identify Your Child